vmware-archive/virtual-security-module/doc/HOWTO.md

 the virtualKeyStore section of the configuration.

 Let's start with the Data Store Adapter: VSM supports any data store that satisfies the DataStoreAdapter interface.
+There are two implementations currently available (beyond the in-memory one):
+* **MongoDBDataStore** - an adapter to MongoDB (https://www.mongodb.com/)
-The only implementation currently available (beyond the in-memory one), is "MongoDBDataStore", which is is an adapter to MongoDB (https://www.mongodb.com/).
-To use this adapter, you need to stand up a MongoDB server.
-The easiet way to do that is using the standard MongoDB docker image from MongoDB repo on Docker Hub (https://hub.docker.com/_/mongo/).
-Once you have MongoDB is up and running you need to provide its address (IP address or DNS name) to the VSM server.
+* **CassandraDataStore** - an adapter to Apache Cassandra (http://cassandra.apache.org/)

+To use the MongoDBDataStore adapter, you need to stand up a MongoDB server.
+The easiet way to do that is using the standard MongoDB docker image from Docker Hub (https://hub.docker.com/_/mongo/).
+Once your MongoDB is up and running you need to provide its address (IP address or DNS name) to the VSM server.
 For example, if your MongoDB server IP address is 172.17.0.2, then you should set the following in "config.yaml":

 ```